 All Dog Control is now handled by the SPCA.
 To lodge a complaint during regular business hours, you may call the SPCA Animal Cruelty/Dog Complaint office.

 New York State requires that the owner of any dog over the age of four (4) months maintain a license for the animal.
-Licensing is handled by the Town Clerk’s Office.
-While first-time licensing requires a visit to our office, the renewals may generally be done by mail.
-Renewals can be purchased in one, two or three year increments.
+Licensing is handled by the DeWitt Town Clerk’s Office.

 Proof of current rabies vaccination is required.

-For first-time licenses, bring your dog’s rabies certificate and, if applicable, spaying or neutering papers.
+For first-time licenses, your dog’s rabies certificate and, if applicable, spaying or neutering papers must be presented.
 Upon licensing, you will receive a tag with an identification number issued by the Town of DeWitt; by law this tag must be attached to your dog’s collar.
 (The tag can be replaced for a small fee if lost).
 We strongly recommend adding to the collar an additional tag which shows the address and telephone number where you can be reached.
 Used together, the two manners of tagging provide the greatest likelihood of having your dog quickly returned to you should it become lost.

 The dog license is good for one, two or three years depending on the option chosen.
 Notification to renew is mailed to the dog’s owner by the the town.
 When renewing, you will need to submit the fee and an updated rabies certificate if the original has expired.
 If your dog has been newly spayed or neutered, the papers should be presented at this time.

 Fees: Spayed or neutered: $10.00/year

 Un-spayed or un-neutered: $18.00/year